JonoHall/linked-options/README.md

 # Shopify's Dawn Theme Linked Options (drop down boxes only!)
-Generates linked options for Shopify's Dawn theme.
+This snippet generates linked options for Shopify's Dawn theme.
 Please note, this works for drop down boxes only, not the default "pill" selectors.

+Development experience is required to use this snippet.
+This snippet is supplied "as-is", I cannot install/modify this snippet for your store.
+I am not personally affiliated with Shopify Inc.

 ### Example
 Note the Box Quantity value changes from 36 to 12.